TrevorLaNouette/Stock-Analysis/README.md

 -View the code below
 (insert Code Pt1 and 2)

-- The results of this yielded approximately 3x increase in speed to run the macro.
+-The results of this yielded approximately 3x increase in speed to run the macro.
 The time to run the macro before refactoring was approximately ¾ of a second
 (Insert 2017 & 2018 Non-Refactored)
 -The time to run the macro after refactoring was approximately 1/4 of a second (Insert 2017 & 2018 )